-Sockeye salmon are not usually taken by anglers even when the are present in a particular water.
+Sockeye salmon are not usually taken by anglers even when they are present in particular water.
 They are filter feeders living on plankton.
 It is quite possible to fish regularly in Lake Benmore for example without ever catching one!
 They generally will only take a fly as an aggression response when in spawning mode in late summer and autumn.
 Sockeye salmon are most likely present in Lake Tekapo and other waters in the Waitaki River catchment not mentioned in this article.

-The name sockeye derives from an anglicised version of their north American Indian name saw-kai or sukkai.
+The name sockeye derives from an anglicised version of their North American Indian name saw-kai or sukkai.
 The Russian name for sockeye salmon is nerka.

 The sockeye is the smallest of the Pacific salmons.
 Those found in the lakes of the Waitaki System are bright silver in colour with dark blue/grey spots on the upper body.
 Smaller lake fish especially, closely resemble rainbow trout.
-When fish migrate upstream to spawn in March they are more of a green colour, with a pink or reddish tinge which is darker in jack fish.
-Landlocked sockeye salmon in New Zealand do not achieve the brilliant red coloration of sea-run fish in their native North America.
+When fish migrate upstream to spawn in March they are more of a green colour, with a pink or reddish tinge which is darker in jackfish.
+Landlocked sockeye salmon in New Zealand do not achieve the brilliant red colouration of sea-run fish in their native North America.

 Like the landlocked salmon stocks in North America, sockeye salmon in New Zealand are smaller fish, usually reaching a length of about 300 mm and weighing less than a kilogramme.
 A big landlocked salmon in New Zealand could reach as much as 500 mm in length and weigh up to 1.8 kg.
 In North America where there is a canning industry for sea-run sockeye salmon, they can reach just over 800 mm in length and weigh 7 kg.